cloudacademy/aks-voteapp-demo/README.md

 ![AKSDeployment](./doc/aks-deployment.png)

 # Updates/Changelog
+Thu 15 Feb 2024
+* Removed `--docker-bridge-address` option on `az aks create` as this has been deprecated
+* Corrected name of nginx svc from `aks-nginx-ingress-nginx-ingress` to `aks-nginx-ingress-controller`
+* Increased Kubernetes version to 1.27.7 to align with current Azure default
+* Updated network policy selectors to use correct `podSelector` labels for nginx

 Mon 16 Jan 2023 11:57:20 NZDT
 * Updated instructions and retested end-to-end
 * Added instruction to create resource group